Paths to Success

 Nurture Life Skills

-Talk to your teen about their passions and the kinds of jobs that interest them.
-Ask them questions like “What makes you happy?”
-“Is there a career or field you want to learn more about?”
+Talk with your teen about their passions and the types of jobs they find interesting.
+Ask questions like, “What makes you happy?” or “Is there a career or field you’d like to explore?”
+Help them understand how their current choices can shape their future career path.

 CONSIDER CLASS CHOICES